 As your Girl Scouts discover the power of their voices, they’ll want to take on an issue that is close to their hearts and meaningful to them.
 Encourage them to turn their ideas into reality by pursuing Girl Scouts’ highest awards.

 Girl Scouts are eligible to earn any recognition at the grade level in which they are registered.
-Any Girl Scout is eligible to earn the Girl Scout Gold Award even if she joined Girl Scouts for the first time in high school.
+Any Girl Scout is eligible to earn the Girl Scout Gold Award even if they joined Girl Scouts for the first time in high school.

 Girl Scouts encourages girls to try new things and see the world with fresh eyes, both inside and outside of their usual troop meetings.
 As COVID-19-related travel restrictions are lifted across the globe and you and your troop feel safe doing so, you may be excited to travel and explore the world as a troop.